No Knowing: Articles

 “My late agent, the great eccentric Peggy Ramsay, hated me writing plays set at Christmas.
 'Oh Alan,' she'd say, 'not another bloody Christmas play.'
 But I'd explain to her that Christmas was a gift to a dramatist.
 You're always looking for a reason to stick a group of people together who can't stand each other, aren't you?
 Dinner parties are good, but what better time than Christmas?
 You've got three days together and there's always bound to be at least a cousin no one can stand.
 I've seen it at my own Christmases - two relatives arguing bitterly over who should sit in which chair.”

-Dad’s Tale, promises a delicious Christmas dinner of beef dripping - without salt - and a father turning into a budgerigar.
+Alan has been setting plays during the festive season practically since he began writing.
+His third play, Dad’s Tale, promises a delicious Christmas dinner of beef dripping - without salt - and a father turning into a budgerigar.
 It’s not one of the classics.

-Absurd Person Singular launching the notion that Christmas is a fertile time for the playwright.
+The next one is though with Absurd Person Singular launching the notion that Christmas is a fertile time for the playwright.

 Set over “three of the most awful festivities imaginable” (past, present and future.
 Obviously), it concerns three married couples brought together for no other reason than festive obligations; indeed one can’t imagine any other rational reason to bring them together.